oren/oren.github.io/articles/how-to-build-innovative-organization/README.md

 ## Chapter 4: leverages
 TODO: add the leverages of the company.

-1. Mindset/paradim: We have expertise in the healthcare industry, ML, cloud technology, and software architecture and design.
+1. Mindset/Paradigm: We have expertise in the healthcare industry, machine learning, cloud technology, software architecture, and design.
 1. Goals: increase the quality of life of patients, increase productivity of nurses.
 1. Structure: product and engineering under a single leader.
 1. Policies: